sean-e/openfileplusplus/README.md

 OpenFile++ is a simple file opener.
 The installer adds it to the Windows Startup group so that it runs automatically on login.
 It is hidden by default.
-Add your commonly used files to the list for quick access to them, especially if they are in disparate directories.
+Add your commonly used files to the list for quick access to them, especially if they are in disparate directories and hate using Windows File Explorer to open files.

 ## Usage
 - Press Ctrl+Shift+O or click the program icon in the taskbar tray to open the window.